 Are you familiar with this version of Groundhog Day?

 You wake up, reach for your phone and scroll through the notifications you missed overnight.
-You grab coffee and rush around getting everyone out the door.
-Maybe you put on a work-appropriate top with your sweatpants for the first Zoom meeting of the day as you settle into your home office.
+Then, you grab coffee and rush around getting everyone out the door.
+After you put on a work-appropriate top with your sweatpants for the first Zoom meeting, you finally settle into your home office.

 You have a hard time focusing on your work.
 You like it for the most part, but sometimes it feels like all you do is push paper, talk in circles and repeatedly say, “You’re on mute.”
 You take a walk after work and then cozy up to Netflix, which feels like a warm hug.
 You toss and turn in bed before reaching for your phone and scrolling through social media until 2 a.m.